Ahmed Yusuf Mahamud: Administration

-Cultural Contributions
+Cultural contributions

 The Istunka tournament was developed in the Ajuran period, and was celebrated subsequently each year during the Somali new year alongside other festivals such as Nowruz.
 It was not until the Geledi sultanate and the reign of Sultan Ahmed Yusuf that the martial art festival became a centralized tournament with separate teams each supported by an assembly of poets, female vocalists and dance groups throughout the duration of the contest.

 Battle of Agaaran

 After preparations were made to finally defeat the Bimal, Ahmed's brother Abobokur Yusuf warned him not to go through with the attack as the Geledi had an influential ally refuse to join the upcoming campaign.
 Reprimanding his brother, the Sultan said he could watch the women & children then.
 With Abobokur eventually deciding to accompany Ahmed the Geledi marched out to meet the Bimaal at Cagaaran near Merca.
 A fierce battle commenced, with the Geledi eventually gaining the upperhand.
 The Bimals used asraar magic to turn the tide and would rout the Sultan's army killing both Ahmed and Abobokur.
 Following the battle, their bodies were taken to Merca by the Bimal, where they were then displayed in front of a large crowd as a show of triumph.
-The Bimal Sultan praised both men as noble and courageous that everyone woman should bear.
+The Bimal Sultan praised both men as noble and courageous.
 Upon seeing the bodies of the dead men, the women of the Merca reportedly marveled at the beauty of Ahmed Yusuf and his brother, which resulted in a public uproar with them demanding a proper funeral for the late Sultan.